Margaret Fitzgerald O'Reilly

 Research Interests

-Dr Margaret Fitzgerald-OReillys research research interests are primarily in the field of criminology, penology and criminal justice, in particular, issues pertaining to criminal records, criminal information sharing and disclosure issues, post-release management of offenders, sentencing and management of sex offenders, social and legal exclusion, techniques of punishment, sentencing, and crime control policies.
+Dr Margaret Fitzgerald-OReillys research research interests are primarily in the field of criminology, penology and criminal justice, in particular, the collateral consequences of a criminal conviction, criminal record sharing and disclosure issues, post-release management of offenders, sentencing and management of sex offenders, social and legal exclusion, techniques of punishment, sentencing, and crime control policies.
 She has published books and papers, nationally and internationally and is a member of the Centre for Crime Justice and Victim Studies.

 Teaching Interests

-Teaching interests and experience in a number of areas, particularly in the field of criminal law, criminal justice and international human rights.
-Below are the modules she currently lectures.
+Teaching interests and experience in a number of areas, particularly in the field of criminal law and criminal justice.

 Biography